-In order to be considered for admission as a transfer student at the Delaware Law Legal Education Institute (LEI), students must be in good academic, disciplinary, and financial standing at their former institution.
+In order to be considered for admission as a transfer student at the Delaware Law Legal Studies Program, students must be in good academic, disciplinary, and financial standing at their former institution.

 Students must have at least a 2.00 cumulative GPA for admission consideration.
 If a student has attended multiple institutions, the admission decision will be based on an average GPA from all institutions.

 Admission decisions are typically made during the semester prior to the anticipated start term.
 Therefore, transfer students are admitted before their final semester grades are available.
 It is the expectation that students will submit their final transcript and will successfully complete their current coursework.
 If the official final transcript does not demonstrate successful completion, the Office of Admissions will revoke the offer of admission.

 Students who already have a bachelor degree and seek a second bachelor degree through the Legal Studies Program are considered transfer students and should follow the transfer process.